rivue/Gamified-Study-Tool/README.md

             - also, make room / course / unit / section consistent in frontend
         - ⭐️ vvvmaybe ask for feedback before doing vvv
             - also make sure it works well(ish) for mobile
-        - ⭐️ add google auth
+        - ⭐️ add google
+            - note: probably has to make rivue email work first
         - ⭐️ Terms of use / Policy Page legal agreement thing - ask gpt if I actually need, maybe ask jake how to do but maybe not
             - ⭐️ There are probably websites and stuff for this --> do this before Stripe
         - ⭐️ Stripe implementation
             - have to think abt what different payment levels mean / how I want to do it
+            - maybe think of business profit levels given llm api costs or something
         - ⭐️ ⭐️ ⭐️ (might take at least a couple weeks) UI redesign / rehaul *** --> kinnu, duolingo, saved instagram design reels etc...) --> ask nc state entreprenuership ppl for tips while i'm designing
             - Note: 1) try to see what horizontal --> vertical learning path looks like, and possibly make a vertical bar on the side for settings, i-card, files list, adding a new stepping stone, etc... but maybe keep lesson name and current unit name at the top?
             - COPY QUIZLET???